envelas/assignments/CISC187/W1/Activity-3a-Sorting-I.md

 	return sum
 end
 ```
+This function would first iterate through the entire array doubling each value, a process taking N steps with N being the total size of the array.
+Summing each value would require iterating through the entire array again for an additional N number of steps for a grand total of N + N or 2N steps.
+In Big O notation this would simply be the linear time complexity O(N).

 #### 4. Use Big O Notation to describe the time complexity of the following function, which accepts an array of strings and prints each string in multiple cases: